AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Conclusion and discussion

-The AlphaDDA's approach for DDA is very simple, and that it changes its skill according to the value estimated by the DNN.
-The DDA ability of the AlphaDDAs is derived from the accurate evaluation of the state by the DNN.
-We will be able to apply the AlphaDDA's approach to any games in that the DNN can estimate the value from the state.
-In other words, this DDA approach does not limit the algorithm to select a move.
-For example, the approach is applied to Vanilla MCTS (Sec. \ref{sec:mcts}) and minimax algorithm.
-The vanilla MCTS with DDA changes the number of simulations according to the value estimated by a DNN like AlphaDDA1.
-The minimax algorithm with DDA changes the search depth or the evaluation function according to the value estimated by a DNN.
-We will be able to apply the AlphaDDA's approach to MuZero \citep{Schrittwieser:2020}.
-MuZero is an AlphaZero-based tree search with a learned model and achieves superhuman performance in board games and computer games without any knowledge of their game rules.
-It will be easy to apply the AlphaDDA's approach for DDA to MuZero because it also estimates the state's value by the DNN and searches the tree using MCTS.
-MuZero with the proposed DDA approach will provide DDA to classical board games, computer games, and other various complex tasks because MuZero can be applied to various complex domains.
-Thus, the DDA approach of AlphaDDA can be implemented in various search algorithms and will provide DDA to various domains.
+The AlphaDDA approach for DDA is very simple.
+The approach is to balance AI's skill by changing its parameter according to the value estimated by the DNN.
+If the DNN can accurately estimate the value of a game state and we know a parameter dominantly controlling AI's skills, an AI system can change its skills according to the game state.
+In other words, we can embed the approach to any algorithm as long as the DNN can accurately evaluate a game state and we know the dominant parameter.
+For example, the approach can be applied to the vanilla MCTS and minimax algorithm if the DNN can estimate the value of a game state.
+The vanilla MCTS with DDA changes the number of simulations according to the value estimated by the DNN, such as AlphaDDA1.
+The minimax algorithm with DDA changes the search depth or evaluation function according to the value estimated by the DNN.
+Of course, we can embed the DDA approach to AlphaZero-based AI algorithms, such as AlphaZero in continuous action space \citep{Moerland:2018}, multiplayer AlphaZero \cite{Petosa:2019}, and MuZero \citep{Schrittwieser:2020}.
+However, it is difficult to use the DDA approach if the DNN cannot precisely estimate the value of a game state or we do not know a parameter critically controlling an AI agent's strength.

-AlphaDDA1 and AlphaDDA2 cannot adjust their skills to only Random.
+AlphaDDA1 and AlphaDDA2 cannot adjust their skills to Random.
 They cannot become weaker than the trained AlphaZero for $N_\mathrm{sim} = 1$ and the trained AlphaZero with dropout for $P_\mathrm{drop} = 0.95$, respectively.
-The trained AlphaZero for $N_\mathrm{sim} = 1$ and the trained AlphaZero with dropout for $P_\mathrm{drop} = 0.95$ are stronger than Random as shown in Fig. \ref{fig:parameters}A and \ref{fig:dropout}.
+The trained AlphaZero for $N_\mathrm{sim} = 1$ and the trained AlphaZero with dropout for $P_\mathrm{drop} = 0.95$ are stronger than Random, as shown in Fig. \ref{fig:parameters}A and \ref{fig:dropout}.
 Thus, AlphaDDA1 and AlphaDDA2 cannot become weaker than Random.

+AlphaDDA3 is defeated by AlphaZero, MCTSs, and Minimaxs.
+The purpose of AlphaDDA3's algorithm causes its weakness.
+The purpose is to balance the mean estimated value, not to win.
+The examples of games in Appendix \ref{sec:game_records} show that AlphaDDA3 can balance the mean estimated value and avoid its winning.
+AlphaDDA3 can avoid winning to balance the mean estimated value, but the avoidance makes the board worse for itself.
+In an endgame, it is difficult for AlphaDDA3 to improve the situation worsened by the avoidance of winning, and AlphaDDA3 will consequently not win, even though AlphaDDA3 chooses a better move to balance the mean estimated value.